morbrian/carnd-vdat/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points

+---
 ### Writeup

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+**1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.**

 This file is the writeup.